jeanpaulomv/Analyzing-Customer-Churn-with-Power-BI/README.md

 ### **Description**

-This project analyzes the customer churn rate of a fictional telecommunications company called Databel.
-Power BI was used to generate visualizations and discover key patterns related to customer loss.
-Through this analysis, key factors affecting customer retention were identified, and strategies were proposed to improve it.
+This project analyzes the customer churn rate of a fictional telecommunications company called **Databel**. **Power BI** and **Jupyter Notebook** were used to perform a thorough analysis of the data, uncover important patterns related to customer churn, and propose strategies to improve customer retention.

+- In the file `analyzing_customer_churn.pbix`, interactive dashboards were developed, along with calculated measures and columns for an initial exploratory analysis (EDA), which allowed for a deeper dive into the factors that impact customer churn.
+- The file `final_analysis.pbix` contains the final analysis and conclusions visualized in an interactive dashboard based on the most relevant findings.

+The full analysis, along with visualizations, is available at the following link:

+<a href="notebooks/churn_analysis.ipynb" style="display: inline-block; padding: 10px 20px; font-size: 16px; font-weight: bold; color: white; background-color: #007bff; text-align: center; text-decoration: none; border-radius: 5px;">Detailed Results in Jupyter Notebook</a>

 ### **Objective**